 A spinal surgeon in Ohio is the subject of several hundred medical malpractice lawsuits alleging that he performed improper and medically unnecessary procedures.
 One former patient continued to suffer from back pain after two surgeries performed by the physician, whom the patient claims used a bone morphogenetic protein product off-label and without her consent.

 In one combined appeals case, five former patients claimed that the hospital involved negligently credentialed, supervised, and retained him as a credentialed physician.
-The patients allege that the hospital:
+The patients allege that the hospital and the payer organizations that listed him on multiple panels:

 3) Ignored complaints about him from staff, doctors, and patients

-As this example illustrates, verifying the accuracy of a practitioner’s credentials is critical, especially when that individual is new to the hospital or health system.
+As this example illustrates, verifying the accuracy of a practitioner’s credentials is critical, especially when that individual is new to the healthcare organization.
 A typical practitioner applying for a medical staff position provides a considerable amount of information—proof of licensure, certifications, education details, references, insurance information, etc.—that the credentialing or enrollment professional must evaluate.

 To protect patients and prevent negligent credentialing lawsuits, hospitals and healthcare facilities use primary source verification as a credentialing industry standard.
 Since secondary sources of information might be inaccurate, unreliable, or biased, going directly to the original source of information will give you the confidence that you have an accurate picture of a provider's training, experience and current competence.